Our First Week in Charlotte Mason Exams

 Examples of Charlotte Mason Exam Questions:

+There were often choices given to the child for an exam question.
 While there are many resources you can pull from to create your exam questions, here are sample questions I came up with:

 - Bible: “Tell the story of Noah and the Ark or the Tower of Babel.”